-- Currently be employed in a Medical Examiner/Coroner jurisdiction or equivalent military authority with the job responsibility to "conduct scene investigation".
+- Currently be employed in a Medical Examiner/Coroner jurisdiction or equivalent federal authority with the job responsibility to "conduct scene investigation".

 - NOTE: If you are currently employed by a M.E./Coroner's office full time, you will have accumulated 4,000 hours in two years.
 If you are employed part time, you must have accumulated 4,000 hours within the past six years.